benjouira/Read-PDF-file-with-python/README.md

 pip install PyPDF2

-copy the code in PDFToText.py
+copy the code in PDFToText.py and change the file name

 run your python file